 Hi!
 I am Sunny :)

-Outside of research, here are some things that I love: good books (modernist, feminist, sci-fi, satirical), black tea, running, hiking (with four limbs when it’s really steep), tennis and badminton, and Avalon.
+Outside of research, here are some things that I love: good books (modernist, feminist, sci-fi, satirical), black tea, running, hiking and the outdoors, tennis and badminton, and any theory-of-mind board games (especially Avalon).
 One of my biggest dreams is to write an autobiographical fiction.

 Recent Papers